seanoc5/fusion-reaction/README.md

 `Request.js` is a mock-object to provide basic mocked functionality for a query pipeline.
 `PipelineDocument.js` is the mock object for index pipeline work.
 These are just initial starting points.

+`App.test.js` fails at the moment.
+It is a default/template reach component test, and I changed the "app" content which broke the test.
+I've left it broken out of laziness, but also to show what a broken test displays (FYI).

 ## TODO

 - Flesh out more pipeline ojbects, including mock response, context,... object.